toggledbits/RGB-LED-Strip-Sequencer/README.md

 and must be greater than or equal to zero.

 To bind your runner to a button, go to the `setup()` function, and near its end you'll see the code below.
 The bold line is an example of how and where you add your pattern runner.
-In this example, we binds a new runner to pattern 0 (first button the third row).
+In this example, we bind a new runner to pattern 0 (first button the third row).

 <pre>
   EEPROMRunner er = EEPROMRunner();